hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 > _**NOTE:** The `sort.cell` argument will plot the positive cells above the negative cells, while the `min.cutoff` argument will determine the threshold for shading.
 A `min.cutoff` of `q10` translates to the 10% of cells with the lowest expression of the gene will not exhibit any purple shading (completely gray)._

 The metrics seem to be relatively even across the clusters, with the exception of the `nUMIs` and `nGene` exhibiting higher values in clusters 3, 9, 14, and 15, and, perhaps, cluster 17.
 We will keep an eye on these clusters to see whether the cell types may explain the increase.

+### Exploration of the PCs driving the different clusters

 We can also explore how well our clusters separate by the different PCs; we hope that the defined PCs separate the cell types well.
 To visualize this information, we need to extract the UMAP coordinate information for the cells along with their corresponding scores for each of the PCs to view by UMAP.